-An exit interview with either the Student Support Advisor or the Career Counsellor will be required as a part of the withdrawal process.
+An exit interview with either the Student Support Advisor or the Career Counsellor may be required as a part of the withdrawal process.

 PRIVACY (PERSONAL INFORMATION)

-Where it is relevant, personal information may be disclosed to other agencies such as, but not limited to: the Ministry of Education, Audit New Zealand, New Zealand Qualifications Authority, Industry Training Organisations, industry licensing and registration bodies, other tertiary institutions and providers of work experience for learners in courses with a practical component.
-Upon failure to comply with policy AP0710 International Learner Attainment and Attendance, information may also be provided to the parent, guardian or caregiver of an International learner.
+Where it is relevant, personal information may be disclosed to other agencies such as, but not limited to: the Ministry of Education, Audit New Zealand, New Zealand Qualifications Authority, Industry Training Organisations, industry licensing and registration bodies, other tertiary institutions and providers of work experience for students in courses with a practical component.
+Upon failure to comply with policy AP0710 International Student Attainment and Attendance policy, information may also be provided to the parent, guardian or caregiver of an International student.
 In addition, when required by law, we will release information as directed.
 An information matching agreement exists between the Ministry of Social Development and Otago Polytechnic, which allows payment of loans and allowances.
 We will provide information to Otago Polytechnic Students’ Association for its membership records.

 Supporting your Success – The Student Success Team

 Starting life as a new learner can be exciting as well as challenging.
 Our Learner Services Team is here to support you and make sure your time at Otago Polytechnic is rewarding and fun!

 The Student Success Team can be found in The Hub (ground floor of H block) or email email@example.com

 Student Success Team Leader - Patricia Quensell firstname.lastname@example.org

 Patricia Quensell – email@example.com